 The Artsreach Board

 Freelance journalist (ex-editor), author and member of the Guild of Food Writers, Fanny is passionate about the performing arts and believes strongly that the role of touring rural arts organisations is more important than ever in a time of funding cuts and personal financial problems, less and less public transport and rural isolation.
 Fanny’s all-time favourite Artsreach event remains Kneehigh’s King of Prussia, now many years ago; but also loves the Ridgeway/West Gallery carols and music project.
 Fanny has a wire haired fox terrier called Pippin; loves cooking and music and still hopes to go to India one day!

 Since being cast as a sheep in a school nativity play, Linda has been passionate about theatre, and has directed plays, co-directed pantomimes, and acted in many productions both amateur and semi-professional.
-Linda first became involved with Artsreach more than 15 years ago as a Promoter, then as a Board member, and is now in her third year as Chairman.
+Linda first became involved with Artsreach more than 15 years ago as a Promoter, then as a Board member, and was also Chairman of the charity for three years.
 Linda firmly believes that Artsreach enriches the quality of life of people living in rural communities and one of her favourite Artsreach events was Kneehigh Theatre’s ‘The Red Shoes’.